luisrojas17/easybank-with-event-driven-architecture/easy-bank-section-4/README.md

     http://localhost:8070/h2-console/

-# Order to start each Microservice
+# Order to Start each Microservice
 You have to start each microservice according to next order:

 1. Eureka Server